Occupational Therapy Week takes place this week in the UK .

-Occupational Therapy Week took place last week and it prompted me to reflect on the occupational therapy (OT) my son has received over the past few years.
+It has prompted me to reflect on the occupational therapy (OT) my son, Tom has received over the years.
 Gulp… it’s also focused my mind on the amount of money I’ve spent on buying OT resources!

-The main emphasis for my son has been Sensory Integration Therapy to help him cope with his sensory difficulties, with activities focusing on developing gross and fine motor skills and his sensory perception (i.e. touch, body awareness, balance, auditory & visual skills).
+The main emphasis for Tom has been Sensory Integration Therapy to help him cope with his sensory difficulties.
+A personalised programme of activities focusing on developing his gross and fine motor skills and his sensory perception (i.e. touch, body awareness, balance, auditory & visual skills) has been game changing.

-Naturally some activities and resources have proved more successful than others so we thought it would be helpful to select our TOP 10 to share with you.
+Naturally some activities and resources have proved more successful than others so I thought it would be helpful to select our TOP 10 to share with you.